-The Company Secretary is responsible for coordinating all Board and Board Committee business, including:
+The Company Secretary is responsible for coordination of all Board and Board Committee business, including:

-- developing and circulating agendas and papers for all Board and Board Committee meetings; - ensuring all material discussions and decisions are captured in meeting minutes; and - coordinating induction and ongoing training for Directors.
+- · coordinating and circulating agendas and papers for all Board and Board Committee meetings; - · ensuring all material discussions and decisions are captured in the minutes of the relevant meetings; and - coordinating induction and training for Directors.

-- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; and - (3) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+- a. have and disclose a diversity policy; - b. through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - c. disclose in relation to each reporting period: - 1. the measurable objectives set for that period to achieve gender diversity; - 2. the entity's progress towards achieving those objectives; and - 3. either: - A. the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - B. if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

-If the entity was in the S&P/ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
+If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.

-Judo has an Inclusion, Equity and Diversity Policy which sets out our commitment to upholding human rights and ensuring an inclusive environment for our people and our customers consistent with our values and our purpose.
-Judo's commitment to inclusion, equity and diversity is part of our overall Environmental, Social and Governance (ESG) strategy.
+Judo has adopted an Inclusion, Equity and Diversity Policy which sets out our commitment to a strong and diverse workforce.
+Judo's work on diversity and inclusion is part of our overall ESG strategy.

-Judo has set measurable objectives to achieve gender diversity, specifically a target of 40% women, 40% men and 20% open (defined as non-gender specific, and it could include women, men, non-binary, intersex, or gender-diverse identities) by the end of FY26.
-These targets are set across the entire Judo workforce, people leadership roles and senior leadership roles (including the Management Board and the Board).
+Judo has set measurable objectives, approved by the Board, to achieve gender diversity.
+These targets are 40% women, 40% men and 20% open ('open' is defined as non-gender specific, and it could include women, men, nonbinary, intersex or gender-diverse identities) by the end of FY26.
+These targets are set across the entire Judo workforce, people leadership roles and senior leadership roles, (including the Management Board and the Board).

-At 30 June 2024, Judo's gender composition was as follows:
+As at 30 June 2022, Judo's gender composition was as follows:

-- · 38% of women on the Board - 33% of women in senior leadership roles\ (including the Management Board) - 31% of women in people leadership roles - 37% of women across the entire Judo workforce - Defined as those employees who are members of the Senior Leadership Group, typically direct reports of all Management Board members who are in General Manager/Managing Director positions.
+- 43% of women on the Board - 31% of women in senior leadership roles (including the Management Board) - 30% of women in people leadership roles - 37% of women across the entire Judo workforce

+Defined as those employees who are members of the Senior Leadership Group, typically direct reports of all Management Board members who are in General Manager/Managing Director positions

-Judo is also a 'relevant employer' under the Workplace Gender Equality Act 2012 (Cth) and has submitted reports on the standardised gender equality indicators to the Workplace Gender Equality Agency on an annual basis since FY21.
+Judo is also a 'relevant employer' under the Workplace Gender Equality Act 2012 (Cth) and has submitted reports on the standardised gender equality indicators to the Workplace Gender Equality Agency for both FY21 and FY22.

-- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+- a. have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b. disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.